Video-Nomad/gs-curvetools-docs/docs/source/layers.rst

   * - Default **"Empty"** color indicates that the layer has no curves assigned to it.
     - .. image:: images/buttons/empty_layer.png
-  * - **"Filled"** Layer color indicates that there is at least one curve assigned to this Layer, this layer geometry is NOT editable (not selectable in the viewport) and both Geometry and Curve is visible.
+  * - **"Filled"** Layer color indicates that there is at least one curve assigned to this Layer, this layer's geometry is NOT editable (not selectable in the viewport), and both Geometry and Curve are visible.
     - .. image:: images/buttons/filled_layer.png
   * - **"Editable"** Layer color indicates that there is at least one curve assigned to this layer and its geometry is currently selectable and editable in the viewport.
     - .. image:: images/buttons/editable_layer.png